AP Top 25: Cincinnati holds on to No. 2 as Tide closes in

-Cincinnati held on to the No. 2 ranking by just four points over No. 3 Alabama in The Associated Press college football poll Sunday, and Oregon passed Ohio State to move up to No. 5.
+Cincinnati held on to the No. 2 ranking by just four points over No. 3 Alabama in The Associated Press college football poll Sunday, and Oregon slipped past Ohio State to move up to No. 5.

 Georgia is a unanimous No. 1 for the fifth straight week in the Top 25 presented by Regions Bank.
 The teams closest to the Bulldogs are more tightly packed after another weekend of upsets and close calls.